Oluwaseyi89/starknet-indemnify-on-chain/README.md

-# StarkInsure On-Chain
+# Starknet-Indemnify On-Chain

-The **StarkInsure On-Chain** repository contains the core smart contracts powering StarkInsure's DeFi insurance platform, written in **Cairo 2.9.2** for StarkNet.
+The **Starknet-Indemnify On-Chain** repository contains the core smart contracts powering Starknet-Indemnify's DeFi insurance platform, written in **Cairo 2.12.0** for Starknet.
 This implements the blockchain logic for policy underwriting, claims processing, and risk pool management.

 ---